 1. A student who wishes to appeal or register a complaint regarding an official notification should meet with their faculty mentor in an attempt to resolve the conflict.

-- If the matter is not resolved, the appeal or concern may be submitted in writing to the Associate Dean for Academic Affairs, with a copy to the Assistant Dean for Student Affairs.
+2. If the matter is not resolved, the appeal or concern may be submitted in writing to the Associate Dean for Academic Affairs, with a copy to the Assistant Dean for Student Affairs.
 This written appeal must be presented within thirty days after official notification of an action is received by the student.

-- If the appeal to the Director of Masters Programs is denied, within thirty days of receipt of the denial notice a written appeal may be made to the COPH Curriculum Committee.
+3. If the appeal to the Associate Dean for Academic Affairs is denied, within thirty days of receipt of the denial notice a written appeal may be made to the COPH Curriculum Committee.
 Normally the COPH Curriculum Committee serves as the final appeal committee.
-If the Committee is unable to resolve the issue, the matter is sent to the CoPH Dean who makes the final determination.
+If the Committee is unable to resolve the issue, the matter is sent to the COPH Dean who makes the final determination.